datagistips/validator-cli/README.md

 The mapping file, named in the above animation `data-mapping.csv` specifies the source fields and the target fields for the renaming of the data.

-It has the following 2-column structure :
+It has the following 2-column source-to-destination structure :

 ![](https://github.com/datagistips/validator/raw/main/images/mapping.png)